vlada123m22/PAD/README.md

 #### Pull requests & Merging strategy:
 * A PR needs one approval before being merged
 * Merging strategy: squash and merge
+* No pull requests to main will be approved, until the changes are tested in develop